Fire Escape Stairs

 Fire Escape Stair Requirements in Australia

 Fire escape stairs in Australia must comply with the National Construction Code (NCC) and relevant Australian Standards to ensure safe and effective evacuation in an emergency.
-Key requirements include:

-• Consistent rise and going: Tread and riser dimensions must comply with AS 1657:2018 to ensure safe and predictable movement.
+Tread and riser dimensions must comply with NCC and AS 1657:2018 to ensure safe and predictable movement

-• Unobstructed access: Fire stairs must be free from obstacles, clearly marked, and accessible at all times.
+Fire stairs must be free from obstacles, clearly marked, and accessible at all times.

 Stair Towers for Fire Egress and Access

-Stair towers provide vertical circulation where internal stairs aren’t suitable or practical - especially for multi-level industrial sites, rooftops, or external access points.
-Often installed outside the main building structure, these towers serve dual purposes: emergency egress and maintenance access.
+Stair towers provide vertical movement where internal stairs aren’t suitable or practical - especially for multi-level industrial sites, rooftops, or external access points.

-• Freestanding or building-mounted
+• Freestanding tower or building-mounted

 • Designed with landing platforms at intermediate levels